Module 1: Case Intake

 - Paralegal forms and procedures to help manage your personal injury files

 - Medical records requests from Day 1 to prevent delays later in the case

 - Keeping the information organized

-- Managing the medical records to keep the case moving forward
+- Proactive case management to keep the claim file moving forward

 - Medical status updates to keep the client active in their treatment